Callieeee/Let-s-dash/README.md

 # Let-s-dash
-**I will publish all my dash sample code here.**
+### I will publish all my dash sample code here.**

 _The first app is a movie application.
-You can find the movies that you are interested in from this application, and it also provide some analysis on the trend of movies over the years._
+You can find the movies you may be interested in from this application.
+In addition to that, it also provide basic analysis on the trend of movies over the years._